pdf-association/arlington-pdf-model/TestGrammar/README.md

 ```

 # Development

 ## Coding Conventions

 * platform independent C++17 with STL and minimal other dependencies (_no Boost please!_)
 * no tabs.
 4 space indents
-* std::wstrings need to be used for many things (such as PDF names and strings from PDF files) - don't assume PDF content is always ASCII or UTF-8!
+* `std::wstring` needs to be used for many things (such as PDF names and strings from PDF files) - don't assume PDF content is always ASCII or UTF-8!
 * can safely assume Arlington TSV data is all ASCII/UTF-8
 * liberal comments with code readability ahead of efficiency and performance
 * classes and methods use Doxygen-style `/// @` comments (as supported by Visual Studio IDE)